AdobeDocs/experience-platform.en/help/dashboards/guides/profiles.md

 The x-axis represents time, the y-axis represents the number of profiles, and the colors represent the three levels of profile completeness.

+The three levels of completeness are:

-High-completeness profiles have more than 70% attributes filled.
-Low-completeness profiles have less than 30% attributes filled.
-The remaining profiles are medium-completeness profiles.
+* High completeness: profiles have more than 70% attributes filled.
+* Medium completeness: profiles have less than 70% and more than 30% attributes filled.
+* Low completeness: profiles have less than 30% attributes filled.

 ![The profiles completeness trend widget](../images/profiles/profiles-completeness-trend.png)